 Microsoft Azure is one of the top cloud platforms available today and is experiencing a fantastic growth rate.
 Certification is the key to landing that much-desired cloud architect position, and Simplilearn has what you need to get you on your way.

-Simplilearn offers several training programs to get you up to speed on everything Microsoft Azure, including the Microsoft Azure Architect Technologies AZ-300 and Certified Azure Architect Design AZ-301 Training courses, which also prepare you for the associated certification exams.
+Simplilearn offers several training programs to get you up to speed on everything Microsoft Azure, including the Post Graduate Program in Cloud Computing training course.
 There are even more cloud classes with hands-on training, self-learning, and instructor-led sessions than that if you want to expand your skill set even further.

 The program teaches you the skills needed for designing and deploying fault-tolerant, highly scalable applications on Azure, and all of the skills to transform yourself into an Azure cloud architect.
 If you already work in a related field, you can still benefit from the program.
 The skills and concepts taught to make for excellent upskilling.
 By using this program to learn new skills, you increase your value on the job market, should you decide to leave and find something better.